 An unexpected vet bill (and by that we can mean an emergency procedure or something less urgent but still expensive) is a good reason to get a card, and may make one of those hefty sign-bonuses more feasible:.

-For example: I recently learned my cat needs to get a few teeth removed, so I applied for the Chase Freedom Flex℠, which has a signup bonus of $200 when you spend at least $500 in the first three months of account opening.
+For example: I recently learned my cat needs to get a few teeth removed, so I applied for the Chase Freedom Flex℠, which offers a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.